samihao11/samihaouchine/README.md

 ##TODO:

-2. add description to experience in portfolio
+3. add description to experience in portfolio
-3. fix spacing on experience card, change expand/collapse icon, add effect to descriptions
 4. figure out vercel blob storage for video
 5. buy domain and host on vercel
 6. make new resume